Colin Smyth

-Colin Smyth (born November 1972) is a Scottish politician who has been a Member of the Scottish Parliament (MSP) for the South Scotland region since 2016.
+Colin Smyth (born November 1972) is an independent, previously Scottish Labour and Co-operative, politician who has been a Member of the Scottish Parliament (MSP) for the South Scotland region since 2016.
 A member of Scottish Labour, he served as its general secretary from 2008 to 2012.
+The whip was withdrawn from him on 20 August 2025, following his being charged with possession of indecent images of children.

 Early life and career

 Smyth was born in 1972.
+He is partly of Northern Irish descent.
 He was raised in Dumfries, where he attended Maxwelltown High School.

-Prior to entering politics, he worked as a modern studies teacher.
+Prior to entering politics, he was a modern studies teacher.

 Political career

 Smyth became a Labour party organiser in 2003.
 In 2008, he was appointed general secretary of the Scottish Labour Party, succeeding Lesley Quinn.
 In September 2012, Scottish Labour announced that Smyth would step down from the position at the party's conference in the following month.

-In 2007, Smyth was elected to Dumfries and Galloway Council, representing the Nith Ward.
+In 2007, Smyth was elected to Dumfries and Galloway Council, representing Nith Ward.
 He was re-elected to this position in 2012.
-In October 2013, a Labour/SNP coalition was formed on Dumfries and Galloway Council when Smyth was appointed Chair of the Planning, Housing and Environment Committee.
+In October 2013, a Labour/SNP coalition was formed on Dumfries and Galloway Council and Smyth was appointed Chair of the Planning, Housing and Environment Committee.